Leaders, Are You Helpfully Objective or Actually Indifferent? | #leadership

 - Revel in the comfort and false security of their own views and personality type

-- Eschew diverse new views under the guise of tried-and-true ways
+- Push aside diverse new views under the guise of tried-and-true ways

-- Hold their positional power and/or occupational training as the pre-eminent or ultimate factor in decision making
+- Hold their positional power and/or expertise as the ultimate factor in decision making

 Objectivity requires a true and complete picture.
-It has the power to see the value behind emotion.
-It elevates the view by understanding diverse perspectives.
+It sees the value of emotion.
+It understands diverse factors and perspectives.

-Leaders, identify what obstacles are keeping you from engaging with employees, diverse views, and closer relationships.
-Developing emotional intelligence and overcoming those blocks is far easier than you think and the rewards to true objectivity are great.
+Identify what obstacles are keeping you from engaging with employees, from seeing diverse views, and from building closer relationships.
+Develop emotional intelligence to overcome those blocks!
+It is far easier than you think and the business rewards are great.